Skip to main content

 DESCRIPTION

 Sitka National Historical Park trail is made to order for the stroller who wants a taste of southeast Alaska’s forests and waters in a non-strenuous setting.
 The well maintained trail is in Sitka spruce-western hemlock forest and parallels the shoreline of Eastern Channel.
 A guidebook is available at the Visitor Center that interprets the totem poles along the trail.
-During mid to late summer, huckleberries and blueberries are common.
-Also, watch the shore and trees for ravens, eagles and other birds.
-Squirrels are likely to pop up anywhere year-round.
+During mid to late summer, red huckleberries and blueberries are common.
+Watch the shore and trees for ravens, eagles and other birds.
+Squirrels are likely to pop up year-round.

 There are numerous spur trails to the adjacent pebble and sand beach.
 At the southwestern end of the park there are a series of paths running through the beach meadows and grass flats.
 During the spring and early summer, these meadows support a wide array of colorful wildflowers.